Customer Service

 • Loss of redundancy of a critical component impacting live business services.

-The user and Fortinet commit to dedicate technical resources eight hours a day, seven days a week for Priority 2 tickets.
-If a workaround is accepted by the customer, a Priority 2 ticket will be reclassified in a priority
+The user and Fortinet commit to dedicating technical resources eight hours a day, seven days a week, for Priority 2 tickets.
+If a workaround is accepted by the user, a Priority 2 ticket will be reclassified as a Priority.

 P3